Esri/100-lines-or-less-js/geo-crowd-mapping/README.md

 Geo Crowd Mapping
 =================

-Geo Crowd Mapping is a collaborative web app where you can make your edits and see other people's edits in real time.
+Geo Crowd Mapping is a collaborative web app where you can make your edits (red) and see other people's edits (blue) in real time.

 Use Layer Swipe widget for distraction-free-mode and/or to compare your edits with other users.